Kadeko/VRCBreeze/Documentation/INSTRUCTIONS.md

 > [!IMPORTANT]
 > - Do not assign every child bone that is under the root!!

+> [!TIP]
+> - With 1.3.2+ version, you can use "Quick Setup" tool that allows you to drag multiple bones at once!
+> - You can find this tool at: "Tools/VRCBreeze/Quick Setup"

 5) Adjust every individual bone's `Weight` to your liking.
 You can also invert `X` and `Z` directions!

 > [!IMPORTANT]